 Alessandro has been the recipient of the PET Award for Outstanding Research in Privacy Enhancing

-the IBM Best Academic Privacy Faculty Award, the IEEE Cybersecurity Award for Innovation, the Heinz College
+Technologies, the IBM Best Academic Privacy Faculty Award, the IEEE Cybersecurity Award for Innovation, the

-Security Agency, Transcoop Foundation, Sloan Foundation, Microsoft, and Google.
-Security education research
+Security Agency, the Transcoop Foundation, Microsoft, and Google.
+Security education research and tools he

-he

-developed with colleagues at Carnegie Mellon was deployed in the CMU start-up Wombat Security
+developed with colleagues at Carnegie Mellon University were deployed in the CMU start-up Wombat Security

-Inc, which was later acquired by Proofpoint.
-He has testified before the U.S. Senate and House committees on
+Technologies, Inc, which was later acquired by Proofpoint.

 Alessandro's findings have been featured in national and international media outlets, including the

-For the past few years, Alessandro collaborated as technologist on an interactive musical opera on privacy
+Alessandro has collaborated as technologist on an interactive musical opera on privacy and surveillance

 Alessandro holds a PhD from UC Berkeley, and Master degrees from UC Berkeley, the London School of Economics,